Involve your subject matter experts: 5 tips for learning organizations

 What is a subject matter expert?

-Involve subject matter experts in training
+Involve subject matter experts in course production

 Benefits

-• Relevant and company-specific training interventions
+• Relevant and company-specific training

 • A time and cost-efficient way to expand your organization’s course offering